 Join the campaign to save babies’ lives and improve care in Wales

-A group of bereaved parents have written a petition to whoever forms the next Welsh Government in 2026.
+At Sands, we are supporting a group of bereaved parents from across Wales to campaign to save babies’ lives and improve care for bereaved parents.
 They are calling for targets to save more babies’ lives and better care for people following pregnancy or baby loss.
 Above all, they are demanding accountability.

 Targets to save babies' lives